-Sakura Night celebrates eight of Vancouver’s top local restaurants through an exquisite evening of Asian-fusion flavours.
+Sakura Night celebrates Vancouver’s top local restaurants through an exquisite evening of Asian-fusion flavours.

-Purchase Tickets Here: $150 plus tax of $2.50, with a $100 charitable tax receipt issued at the event.
+Purchase Tickets Here (Ticket links will be available Nov.
+2018): $150 plus tax of $2.50, with a $100 charitable tax receipt issued at the event.
 Proceeds go towards the non-profit and charitable Vancouver Cherry Blossom Festival (VCBF), an intra-community arts and cultural Festival vital for community engagement, multiculturalism, the arts, and the environment.

 |Meet Our Chefs!|

 Chef Ricardo Valverde

 Originally from Lima, Peru, Chef Ricardo Valverde brings more than a decade of progressive culinary experience to the tables of Ancora.
 With an innate flair for flavour combinations, this eager young chef got his start at one of Steveston Village’s well-known fish and chips shops while still in high school.
 After advancing up the culinary ladder at the likes of the Stanley Park Pavillion, CinCin Ristorante and the Metropolitan Hotel’s Diva at the Met, he was awarded the position of chef de cuisine/executive sous chef at the regionally renowned Blue Water Cafe + Raw Bar.
 During Ricardo’s five-year stint in the kitchen, he helped Blue Water rack up several notable accolades, including a Gold Plate Medal Award in 2010, Vancouver Magazine’s Best Seafood Restaurant Gold award four years running, and the publication’s Restaurant of the Year Silver award in 2011.

 Chef Taka Omi